 I had a moment of panic when I landed at the airport in America – what if I couldn’t eat anything at all?????
-Irrational I know, but I’m sure most coeliacs are familiar with that sensation.
-I’m still here though, and these are some of the places that sustained me in Santa Monica:
+Irrational I know, but a feeling I think most coeliacs have had.
+I’m still here, and these are some of the places that sustained me in Santa Monica:

 Wholefoods – If you’re near one of these (and there are a lot of them) you’re going to be ok.
 Not only do they have a hefty selection of gluten free grocery goods, including crackers, biscuits and cakes, but there are loads of hot foods to choose from – most of them with carefully detailed ingredients.
 It’s an open buffet so there may be a possibility of cross-contamination with the servers, but you’ll find something that you’re comfortable enough to eat.
 There are pre-prepared, individually contained gluten free desserts too.
 Sorted.

 We also tried the True Food Kitchen in downtown Santa Monica.
 It’s a big, fresh-looking place and there are those fabulous ‘gf’s on the menu – hooray!